BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * Country and States Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
     - Add Backend Credentials to Import Metadata which contains Country, States, Tax Settings, Shipping Methods and Stock Manage Settings.
-    - Click the 'Sync Metadata' button to import Country and there States, Tax Settings and Shipping Method from WooCommerce.
+    - Click the 'Sync Metadata' button to import Country and there States, Tax & Stock Manage Settings and Shipping Method from WooCommerce.

 * Taxes Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
     - Add Backend Credentials to Import Taxes.
     - Click 'Import Taxes' button to Import the Taxes from Woocommerce.

-* Country and States Import:
-    - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
-    - Add Backend Credentials to Import Metadata which contains Country and there States.
-    - Click the 'Sync Metadata' button to import Country and there States from WooCommerce.

 * Stock Manage Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.